Nelarius/wrenpp/README.md

 ## TODO:

 * Investigate whether it is possible to use "properties" to access C-like struct members.
+* Another major shortcoming is non-ability to store references to instances.
+* Add the ability for wren to call user-defined implementor function directly (no wrapper).
 * Consistency: `executeModule` should use `Wren::loadModuleFn`
 * The contexts need to be independent of `Wren`.
 Methods and classes will be registered globally.
 Thus there will be two trees of WrenForeignMethodFn.
 * A compile-time method must be devised to assert that a type is registered with Wren.
 Use static assert, so incorrect code isn't even compiled!
   * For instance, two separate `Type`s.
 One is used for registration, which iterates `Type` as well.
-This doesn't work in the case that the user registeres different types for multiple `Wren` instances.
+This doesn't work in the case that the user registers different types for multiple `Wren` instances.